jennihultman/Linux-course-2019/ProblemsLinux.md

 ### (a)
 **Points: 1**

-Download from * [ftp NCBI server] (ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/) directly on your CSC working directory from 5 randomly selected files of *Campylobacter jejuni* (nucleotide sequences of the CDS annotated for the selected genome) using the following format **cds_from_genomic.fna.gz** and calculate the average number of CDS of the 5 samples.
+Download all CDS of 5 randomly selected bacterial genome of *Campylobacter jejuni* [ftp NCBI server] (ftp://ftp.ncbi.nlm.nih.gov/genomes/genbank/bacteria/) and calculate the average number of CDS of the 5 samples.

 ### (b)
 **Points: 4**